papertowelman/ApCsaProject/README.md

 # ApCsaProject
 This is my final for AP csa
-it is a cookie clicker type game
+it is a cookie clicker type Game